prysmaticlabs/go-bls/README.md

 #### Running With Go

-Make sure you have the latest version of Go installed along with [libgmp](https://gmplib.org/) required for precision arithmetic.
+Make sure you have the latest version of Go installed along with a c/c++ compiler and [libgmp](https://gmplib.org/) required for precision arithmetic.
 Then, you can run the local bls tests using the go tool:

 ```bash
 go test -bench .